WAGA-TV: News operation

-WAGA-TV presently broadcasts 73 hours of locally produced newscasts each week (with 12 1/2 hours each weekday, 5 1/2 hours on Saturdays and five hours on Sundays).
-In regards to the number of hours devoted to news programming, it is the highest newscast output among Georgia's broadcast television stations.
+WAGA-TV presently broadcasts 78 hours of locally produced newscasts each week (with 13 hours each weekday and 6 1/2 hours each on Saturdays and Sundays).
+In regards to the number of hours devoted to news programming, it was previously the highest newscast output among Georgia's broadcast television stations, until WANF's news expansions in August 2025.

 For most of its first three decades on the air, WAGA-TV was Atlanta's second-highest rated station.
 From the 1970s to early 2009, it had to fend off a spirited challenge from WXIA-TV, with the two stations regularly trading the number-two position in the market behind longtime leader WSB-TV.
 However, WXIA has never recovered from a ratings slump in 2009, and WAGA-TV has been the solid runner-up in the market since then.

 WAGA's Saturday and Sunday 6 p.m. newscasts are subject to delay due to network sports coverage.
 WAGA also provided news reports and weather forecasts for news radio station WYAY (106.7 FM), through a partnership between WAGA and WYAY's owner Cumulus Media struck in May 2012.

 For many years as a CBS affiliate, the station called its newscasts 5 News Scene.
 In the 1980s, this changed to Eyewitness News.
 In 1992, WAGA dropped CBS This Morning through 1994 in favor of a three-hour locally produced morning news program called Good Day Atlanta.

 With the 1994 affiliation switch to Fox, WAGA poured more resources into its already well-respected news department.
 It adopted a news-intensive schedule, increasing its news programming output to nearly 40 hours a week.
 The station retained a news schedule similar to what it had as a CBS affiliate.
 However, it expanded the weeknight 6 p.m. newscasts to two hours and moved the 11 p.m. newscast to 10 p.m. and expanded it to a full hour.
 On January 14, 2008, WAGA debuted a new 11 p.m. newscast called Fox 5 News Edge, returning a newscast to that timeslot since the station was still affiliated with CBS.
 On March 16, 2009, WAGA became the last major network station in the market (behind WGCL-TV, WSB and WXIA) to begin broadcasting its locally produced newscasts in high-definition.